-Even if you know what chalk paint looks like, you may not know exactly what it is.
-Originally created by the popular paint brand Annie Sloan, official chalk paint is technically a registered trademark of the company, although there are now plenty of copycats on the market and many instructions online for making DIY versions.
-Not to be confused with chalkboard paint, which creates a surface that can be written on with chalk, this specialized paint lends a chalky appearance and feel to surfaces.
+Initially created by the popular paint brand Annie Sloan, "chalk paint" is technically a registered trademark of this company.
+However, plenty of copycats are now on the market, and there are many instructions online for making DIY versions.
+This paint is not to be confused with chalkboard paint, which creates a surface that you can write on with chalk.
+Instead, this specialized paint lends a chalky appearance and feel to surfaces.

-Oftentimes, once chalk paint is dried, DIYers add waxes and finishes to the surface to seal it and to create patina and give it a vintage-inspired feel.
-Depending upon if you paint an item a solid color or add a vintage finish, chalk paint can work with a variety of home decor styles, from minimalist, to bohemian, to farmhouse.
+Once chalk paint is dried, DIYers often add waxes and finishes to the surface to seal it, create a patina, and give it a vintage-inspired feel.
+Depending upon if you paint an item a solid color or add a vintage finish, chalk paint can work with various home decor styles, from minimalist to bohemian to farmhouse.

 How Is Chalk Paint Different From Other Paints?